Noosa River anchoring restrictions

 Vessels over 5m in length cannot anchor within 60m of the busy southern shore or be grounded on the shoreline between Lake Doonella and the Garth Prowd Bridge.

-Vessels under 5m in length are allowed to anchor in the area if they anchor safely, comply with pollution regulations and are seaworthy.
+Vessels under 5m in length are allowed to anchor in the area if they also anchor safely and do not obstruct other river users.

 Anchoring restrictions clear Noosa River shoreline